jacobobryant/biff/libs/core/README.md

 ### Init functions

 Modules can include a `:biff.core/init` lifecycle function.
-Init functions run at system startup in an unspecified order, before any start functions run.
+Init functions run at system startup in an unspecified order, before any start functions (see below) run.
 Each init function takes the entire `modules` vector and returns a map.
 The maps from all the init functions are merged together into an initial system map.

 You can also set `:biff.core/init` to a map instead of a function.

-So modules can both define a chunk of application functionality, and they can also aggregate those chunks from other modules into the system map.
+So modules can both define a chunk of application functionality and aggregate those chunks from other modules into the system map.

 ```clojure
 (def module